-Wool is an exceptionally soft, durable, and antimicrobial natural fiber that repels bacteria and odors and works to keep the body at an even temperature by insulating instead of trapping heat.
-Wool also keeps you cool in hot weather and warm in cold weather, perfect for running in any season.
-Superior breathability and wicking properties prevent clamminess, and the natural elasticity of wool fibers allow garments to stretch and then return to their original shape, preventing sagging and bagging.
-Wool is also super absorbent so it dries slowly but retains heat, even when wet, keeping your feet warm and comfortable through your workout.
+Merino wool is an exceptionally soft, durable, and antimicrobial natural fiber that repels bacteria and odors and works to keep the body at an even temperature by insulating instead of trapping heat.
+Merino wool also keeps you cool in hot weather and warm in cold weather, perfect for running in any season.
+Superior breathability and wicking properties prevent clamminess, and the natural elasticity of Merino wool fibers allow garments to stretch and then return to their original shape, preventing sagging and bagging.
+Merino wool is also super absorbent so it dries slowly but retains heat, even when wet, keeping your feet warm and comfortable through your workout.

 Coolmax is a moisture-wicking technical fabric developed by DuPont in 1986.
 It is fade and shrink-resistant and is often combined with cotton, wool, or spandex.
 Best used during extreme physical exertion and in combination with other materials to provide warmth.